mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 And then, if you are under the huge tree, and saved, at that time that is called salvation.
 If salvation is experienced directly, that is enlightenment.
 How can you experience enlightenment?
 Well first, practice of egolessness.
 How can you practice egolessness?
 Samadhi; one-pointedness.
 And then, just do it.
 And then if you just do it, there is still no design on expecting any reward.
 Just do it.
 That is shikantaza.

 That is really helpful.
-That is really [a] way of helping the people; offering your merit, merit of your practice, to all sentient beings.
+That is really [a] way of helping the people: offering your merit, merit of your practice, to all sentient beings.
 But according to [a] narrow understanding of human life, first you really cut off your weeds, the root of your weeds.
 And you want to be happy.
 That's nice; but it is [a] narrow understanding, because you cannot completely cut off the weeds.
 You cannot destroy weeds.
 Weeds grow any time, anywhere.

 ##### 1:05:05